Patient data held by hacker group after cyber attack, health board confirms

 A hacker group is in possession of at least a “small number” of patients’ data following a cyber attack, NHS Dumfries and Galloway has said.

-Reports emerged on Wednesday of a post by the group INC Ransom on its dark web blog, alleging it has three terabytes of data from NHS Scotland.
+Reports emerged on Wednesday of a post by the group INC Ransom on its dark web blog, alleging it has three terabytes of data from NHS Scotland – although the Scottish Government said the incident has been contained to the one health board.

 The post included a “proof pack” of some of the data, which has been confirmed by the board to be genuine.